toUpperCase78/formula1-datasets/README.md

 ## Current & Future Plans

-**2024 Season has ended!** This means all datasets that correspond to the latest season are now fully available, as well as the right time to prepare the analysis!
+**2025 Season is underway!** This means new datasets are presented and updated over time, especially when grands prix are completed.

-Concurrently, my another objective is to publish **2023 Season analyses** at any time, thus these two will be released in a short time hopefully...
+Concurrently, my objective is to publish **2023 & 2024 Season analyses** at any time, thus these two will be published when they are fully prepared.

 Meanwhile, although not carried out yet, the older season analyses might be revised for improved visuals.